mercadolibre/mobile-dependencies_whitelist/README.md

 ### aar-publisher

+- 1.3: Prevents to have local dependencies declared in your build.gradle (like `compile project(':anotherProject')`), as this way is invalid for published artifacts.
 - 1.2: Bugfixing.
 Turned off javadoc generation as it is currently working bad.
 - 1.1: Removed `publishAarSnapshot`.
 Added `publishAarExperimental`.
 - 1.0: First version of the plugin!